A Deep Dive Into the Hidden FCPX Audio Tools

-When you’re ready to focus in on audio editing simply head back to your Timeline Index to your Roles tab and click on Show Audio Lanes.
+When you’re ready to focus in on audio editing simply head back to your Timeline Index to your Roles tab.
+Then click on Show Audio Lanes.
 This takes all your disparate audio clips and organizes them according to their Roles into separate Audio Lanes.
-You can even solo one Lane at a time to focus in on one particular Role (let’s say you wanted to focus just on dialogue or only on music).
+You can even solo one Lane at a time to focus in on one particular Role.
+(Let’s say you wanted to focus just on dialogue or only on music.)

 Finder Tags and iXML Metadata

-You can also import any iXML track name info along with your audio files if your sound recordist labeled their channels properly upon recording.
-In addition, any tags you add to media at the finder level—along with folder names—be turned into their own keyword collection upon import if you utilize the proper import settings.
+You can import any iXML track name info alongside your audio files if your sound labeled their channels properly.
+Also, tags added to media at the finder level—including folders—can turn into their own keyword collection upon import.
+As long as you use the proper import settings.